holdex/developers/docs/LEAVE_POLICY.md

 ### Approve or Reject Request

-HR Manager must consult with relevant Partner and approve leave request by merging a pull request (PR) in PR Tracker repository or reject leave request by providing a detailed explanation and closing the issue with "Close as not planned" option.
+HR Manager must consult with relevant Partner and approve leave request by merging a pull request (PR) in PR Tracker repository or reject the Leave Request by providing a detailed explanation and closing the issue with "Close as not planned" option.

 ## FAQ